Dutch Elston

-Arthur Warren "Dutch" Elston (November 19, 1918 – September 10, 1989) was an American football center.
+Arthur Warren "Dutch" Elston (November 19, 1918 – September 10, 1989) was an American football center and football coach.

+Biography

 Elston was born in Texas in 1918 and attended Morrison R. Waite High School in Toledo, Ohio.
 He played college football at South Carolina.
-He served in the Army Air Corps during World War II.
+He served in the United States Army Air Forces during World War II.

-He played professional football in the National Football League for the Cleveland Rams in 1945 and in the All-America Football Conference for the New York Yankees from 1946 to 1947.
+He played professional football in the National Football League (NFL) for the Cleveland Rams in 1942 and in the All-America Football Conference (AAFC) for the New York Yankees from 1946 to 1947.
 He appeared in 45 professional football games, 22 of them as a starter.

 After his playing career ended, Elston coached high school football in San Francisco.
-He was also the head football coach at City College of San Francisco (CCSF) from 1962 to 1977.
+He was also the head football coach at City College of San Francisco (CCSF) from 1962 to 1976.
 His players at CCSF included O. J. Simpson.

-He died of cancer in 1989 in San Francisco.
+Elston died of cancer, in 1989, in San Francisco.